Naviate for Revit 2022 - Prerequisites

 Each item is first the panel name, then between brackets a comma-separated list with commands to turn off.
 Note that:

-GENTAB="Collaboration"(without the brackets) will turn off the complete Collaboration panel
+ACTAB="Collaboration"(without the brackets) will turn off the complete Classification panel.

 ATAB=*will turn of the complete Architecture Tab

 It is not necessary to write the complete name of the panel and/or command.
-A freetext match is made to find items to disable.
+A free text search is made to find items to disable.
 This means that for example:

 ...is equal to...